wp-plugins/tdo-mini-forms/Readme.txt

 Now move on to the Form Widgets.
 From here you can configure what is on the Form and how it is processed by dragging and dropping "widgets" from the "Available Widgets" pool to "Your Form" and then configuring the widgets by clicking on the left icon for the widget.
 It is important to remember that widgets are processed from top down, so they will appear on your form in that order and they will be executed in that order when the form input is previewed, validated and submitted.
 This can mean that one widget can overwrite a submitted posts settings from another widget (for example multiple Categories widgets can overwrite the default category and themselves).
 At this stage, try using the form and making sure it works the way you want.

 If you're happy with the generated Form and the submitted posts it creates, then you are finished.
 However if you want to tweak stuff, change some of the messages, re-arrange fields you can move onto the Form Hacker.
 You must be careful with the Form Hacker as it is quite powerful and there is very little debugging or error reporting going on.
-You can totally change how your Form appears and even acts using the Form Hacker.
+You can totally change how your Form appears and even behaves using the Form Hacker.
 See the following section "Using the Form Hacker" for more on using the Form Hacker.

 = Using the Form Hacker =